rd162/distributed-system-course/README.md

 <https://helm.sh/docs/using_helm/#installing-the-helm-client>

 ### Install Helm Server (Tiller) into the K8s Cluster

+**NOTE:** Helm v3 does not use Tiller any more and does not require to perform these steps.

 There are two parts to Helm: The Helm client (helm) and the Helm server (Tiller).
 Tiller, the server portion of Helm, typically runs inside of your Kubernetes cluster.
 But for development, it can also be run locally, and configured to talk to a remote Kubernetes cluster.